Ontogenetic niche shift: For population

-The most apparent consequence of the ontogenetic niche shifting is a reduction of competition between different stages of the same population.
-Because of the ONS individuals of different age or size do not compete for food, materials and other habitat resources.
+The most apparent consequence of the ontogenetic niche shift is a reduction of competition between different stages of the same population, because it causes individuals of different age or size to not have to compete for food, materials, and/or other habitat resources.
 Different stages of the same population also have different trophic effects on food web of a community.
 A division of a population on distinct life-history stages is useful and evident, when there is a lack of resources for one stage (for example when juveniles do not get enough resources for themselves).
-In that case a lacking stage will have higher mortality rate.
+In that case, a lacking stage will have a higher mortality rate.

-The ONS is of great importance for survival of populations.
-Researchers noticed that many species exhibit the ontogenetic niche shifting at different times and in a lot of examples the ONS occurred as a response to various abiotic and biotic environmental factors.
-It is thought that the ontogenetic niche shift could be an adaptive response to changing conditions in individual's habitat.
+The ONS is of great importance for the survival of populations.
+Researchers noticed that many species exhibit an ontogenetic niche shift at different times, and in a lot of examples, the ONS occurred as a response to various abiotic and biotic environmental factors.
+It is thought that the ontogenetic niche shift could be an adaptive response to changing conditions in an individual's habitat.
 Authors of the life history theory predicted that organisms can affect the time of their ontogenetic niche shifting.
-While individuals living in favorable conditions would usually delay their ONS to successive ecological niche, organisms living in a niche with poor conditions typically advance to a further niche.
+While individuals living in favorable conditions would usually delay their ONS to a successive ecological niche, organisms living in a niche with poor conditions typically advance to a further niche.

-Understanding the ontogenetic niche shifting in different species and its impact on the whole community is important when studying a biodiversity and ecosystem functioning.
+Understanding the ontogenetic niche shifting in different species and its impact on the whole community is important when studying biodiversity and ecosystem functioning.
 It is thought to be useful when dealing with populations threatened by anthropogenic disturbances and environmental changes.

 Representative taxa

 The extreme ONS can be seen among insects.
 On the picture above are shown a pupa and an imago of Rhopalomyia solidaginis.

 Pacific salmon (Oncorhynchus) is an anadromous fish species that exhibits a drastic habitat niche shift.

 Skull of a juvenile Tyrannosaurus.
-Juveniles of megatheropods proposedly occupied mesocarnivoran ecological niche.
+Juveniles of megatheropods proposedly occupied the mesocarnivoran ecological niche.

 Even though the occurrence of ontogenetic niche shifting is thought to be widely distributed, the best known representative taxa with extensively studied ONS are insects and a few groups of vertebrates, especially fish and amphibians, where individuals often change their habitat as well as a lot of other aspects of their niche during the development.
 The less pronounced ontogenetic niche shifting can be seen in many other taxa, where their habitat stays the same.
-Usually the ONS in those species is evident, when looking at resources being used by organisms of the same species but various ages or size classes (for example a change in their diet).
+Usually the ONS in those species is evident when looking at the resources being used by organisms of the same species, but which are of various ages or size classes (for example, a change in their diet).